MicroStrategy/embedding-sdk-docs/docs/embedding-context/bot-consumption-page-apis.md

 #### Description

-This API could be used to send a question to bot consumption page, and the library bot could help you to send a question automatically
+This API can be used to ask a question to a bot consumption page which is already loaded.
+If the bot consumption page is loading then the question will be triggered after it is initialized

 #### Class